zekehochberg/zekehochberg.github.io/_posts/2018-09-25-subreddit-classification-project.md

 1. Drop all features that contained only null values These would obviously not be helpful in categorizing our posts, as they contained no information.
 2. Drop all features that contained the name of the subreddit except for one.
-	The reddit api will give multiple pieces of information regarding the subreddit that a post comes from, including the name of the subreddit, the number of subscribers in the subreddit, the type of subreddit, the subreddit id and so on.
+	The Reddit api will give multiple pieces of information regarding the subreddit that a post comes from, including the name of the subreddit, the number of subscribers in the subreddit, the type of subreddit, the subreddit id and so on.
 Since all of these features could quite easily determine where a post came from, I dropped all of them except for the name of the subreddit in order to make sure that I had no information leaking into my modeling data.
 3. Drop all unnecessary/unrelated feature
 	While it may be important for some to know if the author of a post posted on their cakeday, it was not important to this investigation.
 Neither was the size of the thumbnail used, or all of the information within the preview of a post.
 This step involved dropping a large number of features that simply did not relate to the current investigation.
 4. Investigate remaining features